MicrosoftDocs/quantum-docs-pr/articles/libraries/characterization.md

 In this and forthcoming examples where the choice of phase estimation algorithm is important, one should one should refer to the documentation such as @"microsoft.quantum.canon.robustphaseestimation" and the referenced publications therein for details on the implementation.

 > [!TIP]
 > There are many samples where robust phase estimation is used.
-For phase estimation on various physical system, please see the [molecular Hydrogen sample](TODO:Link), the [Ising model samples](TO:Link), and the [Hubbard model sample](TO:Link).
+For phase estimation in extracting the ground state energy of various physical system, please see the [molecular Hydrogen sample](TODO:Link), the [Ising model samples](TO:Link), and the [Hubbard model sample](TO:Link).

 ### Continuous Oracles ###